 - The treatment is not described in the OMFS or reimbursement contract

-Be aware, however, that requests for IBR and liens both require separate filing fees.
+Be aware, however, that requests for IBR and lien claims both require separate filing fees.
 If a provider pursues both concurrently, and the dispute is ineligible for one or the other, the provider risks forfeiting all or part of the paid fee.
-In the case of a lien, the entire $150 filing fee is non-refundable if the dispute is ineligible.
+In the case of a lien claim, the entire $150 filing fee is non-refundable if the dispute is ineligible.
 The IBR filing fee is partially refundable; if the dispute is ineligible for IBR, $147.50 of the $195 fee will be refunded.

 Both the IBR and the lien filing processes are subject to strict regulations regarding forms, deadlines, and the aforementioned filing fees.
 Also, the processes described here are applicable to disputes regarding medical treatment only.
 Feel free to read our blog on IBRs, and be sure to follow the latest requirements regarding lien declarations.

 The provider’s role is to treat the injured worker as authorized by the insurer.
 Beyond that, providers expend extraordinary time and resources on compliant billing.
 When employers and insurers repay that effort with incorrect reimbursements — followed by further denial of proper payment — one starts to see why providers might question the ROI of treating injured workers.

 For the integrity of the workers’ comp system, providers deserve the correct reimbursement, however difficult it may be to obtain.

 DaisyBill’s work comp Billing Software features everything providers need to bill completely and compliantly, plus features that make appealing for Second Review easy and fast.
 In the event of continued dispute, our IBR Decision Library helps providers bolster their case with solid precedent.

 Schedule a free demonstration, and see what DaisyBill can do for your office.